strimzi/strimzi.github.io/_posts/2025-08-20-queues-for-kafka.md

 The Queues for Kafka feature combines the strengths of traditional message queues and Kafka topics.
 It lets you use a Kafka topic similar to a traditional queue, increasing message processing parallelism beyond the number of partitions.
 Queue-like semantics are provided through a new consumer group type called a **share group**, which enables traditional queue use cases while giving fine-grained control over message acknowledgment and retries.

 The key difference between a share group and a regular consumer group is how partitions get assigned to consumer members.
 With regular consumer groups, each partition is exclusively assigned to a single member of the consumer group.
-Users can typically can have as many consumer members as the number of partitions to maximize the parallelism in message processing.
+Users can typically have as many consumer members as the number of partitions to maximize the parallelism in message processing.
 Moreover, due to this, users tend to over-partition their topics in order to cope with peak loads that may only happen sometimes.
 However, share groups balance partitions between all members of a share group, allowing multiple consumer members to fetch from the same partition.
 So users can have more consumers than the number of partitions, further increasing the parallelism and they do not need to over-partition their topics, but can just scale up and down their consumers to cope with the peak loads.
 When share group members consume from the same partition, each record on that partition is still only read by one consumer in the group.

 The share group does not support exactly-once semantics and does not provide ordering guarantee as multiple consumers can fetch records from the same partition.
 However, these features may potentially be added in the future.
 The dead letter queue based on [Dead Letter Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html) pattern is currently not supported either but there is already an open [KIP](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1191%3A+Dead-letter+queues+for+share+groups) for it.